Last Updated on

 The first Republic Day parade was held in Rajpath, New Delhi.
 It is a ceremonial pathway in New Delhi, India, that runs from Rashtrapati Bhavan through Vijay Chowk and India Gate to the National Stadium in Delhi.
 To this day, we have been following the tradition of celebrating Republic Day at Rajpath with great pomp.

 - Wake them up early and watch the live telecast of the Republic Day parade together.
 This way, you’ll get to spend some quality time with them while educating them about our country’s diverse cultures.

 - Take them to a flag hoisting in your neighbourhood, or make sure they attend the one at their schools.

-- Organize a fancy dress or talent display competition in your apartment or neighbourhood.
+- Organise a fancy dress or talent display competition in your apartment or neighbourhood.
 Provide the kids with a theme (patriotic, regional, etc.) help them dress up, prepare for the talent display accordingly.
 Let them choose who/what they want to dress up as and what talent they want to showcase.
 If it is a dress-up competition, help them prepare a few lines to go with their chosen character.

 - Get together with the kids in your apartment or neighbourhood and prepare a small patriotic skit for them to present on Republic day.
 It’ll probably take you a week to rehearse and prepare the costumes and props for the skit, but trust me, they’ll love all the excitement and also learn a thing or two in the process.